leonlha/huuphong.github.io/index.md

 ### An Improvement for Capsule Networks Using Depthwise Separable Convolution

-Proposal of a Depthwise Separable Convolution that replaces the Standard Convolution in Capsule Networks architecture.
-This new innovative design significantly reduces the total number of parameters in the model while enhancing its stability and provides competitive accuracy.
+The proposal introduces a novel approach in the Capsule Networks architecture by replacing the Standard Convolution with a Depthwise Separable Convolution.
+This innovative design offers several benefits, including a substantial reduction in the total number of parameters in the model, improved stability, and competitive accuracy.
+The proposed modification aims to optimize the performance of Capsule Networks by leveraging the advantages of Depthwise Separable Convolutions.

 Fig.1: Depthwise Separable Convolution Capsule Architecture.